 When it comes to working in the refuse and recycling collection industry, employees should know that if they find a needle or a syringe in a public place they should never touch it.
 They should contact the local authorities so that the needle can be disposed of safely.

-Here are a few more important tips that you should keep in mind:
+SHARP tips that you should keep in mind

 - Never leave sharps lying around, even for just a few minutes.

 - Don’t re-sheath used razors or needles.
 They should be disposed of once they are used.

 - Never bend or break a needle before it is disposed.

 - Sharps should always be placed in disposal containers that are immediately approved after use.

 - The sharps container should always be closed when it is being carried or when it is left unsupervised, so that it will not spill or be tampered with.